-Title IX requirements apply to all aspects of education programs and activities at Delta, including student admissions, financial assistance, access to academic offerings, and athletics.
+Title IX requirements apply to all aspects of education programs and activities at Delta and protects male and female students from sexual harassment by any college employee, another student, or a non-employee third party , including student admissions, financial assistance, access to academic offerings, and athletics.
 The law also applies to all aspects of Delta’s employment process, including hiring, tenure, compensation, and training.
 Delta College is obligated to:

 - Provide assurances that all education programs and activities are in compliance with Title IX

 - Designate a Title IX Coordinator to oversee compliance efforts